 \subsubsection{Numerical experiments on foreground-background image segmentation}

 The foreground-background image segmentation aims to partition the given image into two regions of foreground and background, i.e., two labels.

-\cref{table11} and \cref{table21} show the numerical performance of the proposed I-IDL-ALM approach to foreground-background image segmentation in 2D and 3D respectively, and the convergence rates by different settings of $\tau$ are well demonstrated in \cref{figure11}.
-It is easy to see that a smaller value of $\tau$ results in fewer iterations to reach convergence.
-The acceleration effect of the introduced I-IDL-ALM algorithm with the smallest choice $\tau=0.75$ is clearly shown, which saves about $15\%$ iterations comparing to the case $\tau=1$.
-These preliminary numerical results affirmatively verify our theoretical result of the paper, i.e., the relaxation of the regularization term allows a bigger step size to potentially reduce required convergence iterations. \cref{figure1} and \cref{figure2} illustrate the computed segmentation regions in 2D (image size: $238 \times 238$) and 3D (image size: $208\times 112\times 114$) respectively.
+In Table \ref{table11}, iteration numbers (``Iter") and computational time (``CPU") are reported for 2D and 3D foreground-background image segmentation.
+Again, it can be seen easily that the new algorithm \eqref{I-IDL-ALM} converges faster with a small regularization quadratic terms, and that the in-depth choice $\tau=0.75$ is experimentally shown optimal for both the 2D and 3D foreground-background image segmentation.
+These preliminary numerical results affirmatively verify our theoretical result of the paper, i.e., the relaxation of the regularization term allows a bigger step size to potentially reduce required convergence iterations.
+In addition, we can discern from Table \ref{table11} that the new algorithm \eqref{I-IDL-ALM} with $\tau=0.75$ performs competitively with the benchmark PDA, which can be further used to demonstrate the efficiency of the new algorithm.
+The computed segmentation regions in 2D and 3D images are visualized in Figure \ref{figure1} and Figure \ref{figure2}, respectively.